johnmjkim/ARMv7-assembly-assignment-2/design-document.md

 ## Telepathy Game

 The user needs to estimate where the pet wishes to go (left or right) in the telepathy game.
-User gets +1 food stock and pet decreases -1 stress per correct score.
+User gets +1 food stock and the pet decreases -1 stress per correct score.

 ![Figure 4.
 Telepathy Game](assets/telepathy_game_image.png)